How to Build a Gravel Driveway: Complete DIY Guide

 • Plastic edging: Budget-friendly, easy to install

-• Timber: Rustic appearance, eventually rots
+• Timber: Rustic look, eventually rots

 • Brick/concrete: Permanent, adds value

-• None: Acceptable for rural settings
+• None: Fine for rural settings

-Installation varies by type—follow manufacturer instructions.
+Installation varies by type - follow manufacturer instructions.

 Step 7: Final Touches